Friday, October 24, 2014

 Madame Rose & Her Daughter, Gypsy

-Rosalind Russell famously portrayed the mother of stripper/author/talk-show-hostess Gypsy Rose Lee in the eponymous 1962 musical.
+Rosalind Russell famously portrayed the mother of stripper/author/talk show hostess Gypsy Rose Lee in the eponymous 1962 musical.
 The Trouble with Angels brings mother and daughter together again (for the first time) as Miss Gypsy herself portrays Mrs. Mabel Dowling Phipps, interpretive dance instructor

 PERFORMANCES

 The Trouble with Angels' original title (changed sometime during production) was the far less whimsical-sounding Mother Superior.
 Well, the title may have been changed, but there's no denying that the film's comedic, dramatic, and emotional focus remains with the character embodied by the actress who's the film's greatest asset and most valuable player: Rosalind Russell.
 Whether getting laughs for her pricelessly droll delivery of simple lines like "Where's the fire?" or adding unexpected layers of emotional poignancy to scenes providing brief glimpses of the woman behind the nun's habit, Rosalind Russell gives an extraordinarily layered, subdued performance.
 No Sylvia Fowler (The Women), Auntie Mame, or Mama Rose flamboyance here.
-Russell downplays beautifully and conveys volumes with those expressive eyes and peerless vocal inflections.
+Russell downplays beautifully and conveys volumes with those expressive eyes of hers and through peerless vocal inflections.

 After appearing to the students to be coolly unmoved by the loss of a friend, in private, Mother Superior gives vent to her complete anguish.
 Russell's performance in this scene alone single-highhandedly raises The Trouble with Angels far above the usual family film fare